Wednesday, March 15, 2023

 theater for their puppet show.

-their legs wheel into airy letters,
+their legs wheel airy letters,

 sentences of half-seen languages--